CyberT33N/javascript-cheat-sheet/README.md

 2. Do loop based on length of array
 3. Make the loop jump to the next iteration when i is 5
 4. break the loop when i is 5
-5. Use array as variable
+5. Get key and value of object
 6. label
   - 6.1 Using a labeled continue with for loops
   - 6.2 Using a labeled break with for loops